 One Amazon feature that you might find particularly helpful when it comes to right sizing is AWS Auto Scaling.

-Now, to be specific, AWS Auto Scaling is mostly ideal for those applications that are characterized by steady utilization patterns, along with occasional variations on an hourly, daily, or weekly basis.
-You can count on it to expand and scale down your Amazon EC2 instance capacity in response to traffic fluctuations.
+AWS Auto Scaling is suitable for applications with steady usage and occasional fluctuations.
+It can expand and scale down your Amazon EC2 instance capacity in response to traffic fluctuations.

-So, instead of acquiring on-demand instances that would be potentially underutilized, you get to rely on the power of AWS Auto Scaling.
+Instead of getting unused on-demand instances, rely on AWS Auto Scaling.
 Users just need to run it on Reserved Instances — which, according to Amazon, are up to 72% cheaper than On-Demand Instances.

 7. Migrate between instance families

 AWS sizing isn’t always about terminating instances.
-While that’s the standard approach, it turns out an Amazon instance can still be right sized by moving to a different model within the same instance family.
+While that’s the standard approach, an Amazon instance can still be right sized by moving to a different model within the same instance family.

-And it doesn’t stop there — you could, alternatively, choose to transfer to another instance family.
+And it doesn’t stop there—you could also choose to transfer to another instance family.
 These are all acceptable AWS sizing strategies.
-It’s worth noting, though, that working within the same instance family is much simpler than shifting between different families.
+Working within the same instance family is simpler than shifting between different families.

-For instance, if you go for the former option, you need to take into account basic Amazon EC2 instance parameters such as ephemeral storage, network throughput, memory, and vCPU.
+If you choose the former option, consider basic Amazon EC2 instance parameters: ephemeral storage, network throughput, memory, and vCPU.

-Case in point, a user whose maximum memory and CPU usage fail to exceed 40% over a four-week period can go ahead and seamlessly split the EC2 instance in half.
+A user can split the EC2 instance in half if their memory and CPU usage stay below 40% for four weeks.
 That would mean migrating from, say, a c4.8xlarge EC2 to a c4.4xlarge EC2 — which would translate to savings of $190 for every 10 days.

 8. Consider reserved instances and savings plans